The Royal Free London is a national provider of scleroderma care.

 Athena

-This study is testing a drug called PRA023.
-PRA023 is a humanised immunoglobulin G monoclonal antibody (man-made antibodies that act like human antibodies) in those with diffuse scleroderma.
-PRA023 can potentially improve the symptoms of scleroderma interstitial lung disease and prolong survival.
+Study is testing a drug called PRA023; which is a humanised immunoglobulin G monoclonal antibody (man-made antibodies that act like human antibodies) in patients with diffuse scleroderma.
+PRA023 can potentially improve the symptoms of scleroderma associated with interstitial lung disease and prolong survival.

 Horizon